 Insiders are typically the people who make up a company’s management team, its directors and officers, and key shareholders.
 For reporting purposes, the company itself is sometimes considered an insider.
-Canadian securities regulators require reporting insiders to file information about their trades.
-You can research insider trading activity, using SEDI, Canada’s System for Electronic Disclosure by Insiders.
-You can also view our how-to videos on SEDI filings to see how insiders file certain reports and disclosures.
+Canadian securities regulators require reporting insiders to file information about their trades on SEDI, Canada’s System for Electronic Disclosure by Insiders.

 How to Review Insider Trading Reports